Analysis: Emerging markets face capital exodus again

 "The process has just begun as real money investors haven't yet exited....All the ingredients are in place for a similar crisis to occur.
 The question is what magnitude," said Benoit Anne, head global emerging markets strategy at Societe Generale.

-Since Aug 1, emerging stocks have tumbled 22 percent to underperform world markets, down 15 percent.
-Sovereign hard-currency bonds are at their weakest in over two years while local-currency debt year-to-date returns have turned negative in dollar terms.
+Since Aug 1, emerging stocks .MSCIEF have tumbled 22 percent to underperform world markets .MIWO00000PUS, down 15 percent.
+Sovereign hard-currency bonds are at their weakest in over two years while local-currency debt .JGEGDCM year-to-date returns have turned negative in dollar terms.

 Evoking memories of 2008 when investors offloaded emerging assets for more liquid securities such as U.S. Treasuries, this latest wave of foreign-led selling has been especially punishing on recent market darlings Indonesia, South Korea and Russia.